mmabey/mmabey.github.io/cse469s19/index.rst

 - Create a watch on my website's repository on GitHub.
 - Make sure you have email notifications turned on in Piazza.
 - Manually check the website regularly.

+Please note that you may have to scroll horizontally to view all columns of the table below.

 .. csv-table::
    :file: schedule.csv